robbarry/data-challenge/README.md

 | 1996 | .314        | .321          |
 | 1997 | .288        | .293          |

-Which player had the highest cummulative batting average from 1995 through 1997?
+Which player had the highest cumulative batting average from 1995 through 1997?

 ## Question 3